 Adjustment for structured settlement contributions

-A structured settlement contribution is a contribution to a complying superannuation fund that arises from the settlement of a personal injury claim where two legally qualified medical practitioners have certified that because of a personal injury, it is unlikely the client can ever be gainfully employed in a capacity for which they are reasonably qualified or trained.
+A structured settlement contribution is a contribution to a complying superannuation fund that arises from the settlement of a personal injury claim where two legally qualified medical practitioners have certified that because of a personal injury, it is unlikely the member can ever be gainfully employed in a capacity for which they are reasonably qualified or trained.